 The India visa on arrival for Hong Kong

 As of January 23rd 2017, Indian nationals need to complete a Hong Kong pre-arrival registration (PAR) before coming to the HKSAR for 14 days or less.
 Indian citizens are required to complete the Hong Kong visa online pre-registration if they have an Indian passport valid for at least six months, and intend to visit or transit through Hong Kong for a maximum period of 14 days.
-This excludes cases of direct transit where the traveler does not leave the airport.
+This excludes cases of direct transit where the traveler does not leave the international airport.